nylas/nylas-mail/docs/Architecture.md

 There are several core stores in the application:

-- **{NamespaceStore}**: When the user signs in to Nylas Mail, their auth token provides one or more namespaces.
-The NamespaceStore manages the available Namespaces, exposes the current Namespace, and allows you to observe changes to the current namespace.
+- **{AccountStore}**: When the user signs in to Nylas Mail, their auth token provides one or more accounts.
+The AccountStore manages the available Accounts, exposes the current Account, and allows you to observe changes to the current Account.

 - **{TaskQueue}**: Manages Tasks, operations queued for processing on the backend.
 Task objects represent individual API actions and are persisted to disk, ensuring that they are performed eventually.
 Each Task may depend on other tasks, and Tasks are executed in order.